platzky/platzky/docs/plugins/content-transformers.rst

         }

 Naming types is **not** how a plugin keeps itself out of comments.
-Whether commenters may use a shortcode is the operator's policy — their grant already decides it, and a plugin narrowing its declaration for that reason only takes away a choice that was theirs to make.
+Whether commenters may use a shortcode is the site owner's policy — their grant already decides it, and a plugin narrowing its declaration for that reason only takes away a choice that was theirs to make.